 As the realisation kicked in, about an hour after the stingy eye moment, that I might not be leaving for some time, the angry receptionist appeared.
 She was offering people a voucher for a free hot drink.
 What should have been a nice gesture was presented in a way that made everything worse.
 She walked up to an old lady in front of me and very kindly said ‘Would you like a cup of tea?’
 The old ladies stingy watering eyes lit up and with a big smile she said ‘oh yes please.’
 At which point the receptionist took great glee in saying ‘well you have to get it yourself from the bottom floor and be careful you don’t wander off when the doctor’s call your name or you’ll miss your appointment.’
 It was a trap.
 Everyone was thirsty and in desperate need of tea salvation, but could we risk missing the only reason we had been sitting for nearly two hours?
 More importantly would the old lady, who had taken considerable time hobbling to the toilet and back, physically be able to make it to the cafe without keeling over?
 She didn’t take the risk.
 I’m sure the receptionist must have a backlog of bad karma so big that she will face the sort of gruesome death only reserved for Bond villians.

 Finally after two hours and twenty minutes I got up and told the evil receptionist a lie.
 That lie was that I had to be back at work by 2 o clock.
 Had she looked at my file she would have seen I was self employed, but because she cant read I was safe.
 She told the doctor he had to see me next and as I strolled into the consultancy room the man with the children stood up and shouted at me.
 “I have children!’.
 I gave him a nonchalant shrug and carried on.
 The appointment itself took two minutes.
 That was it.
 Two whole minutes.
 The ratio of waiting to time is completely imbalanced.
 Its not even an hour per minute.
 They told me my eyes were fine and to come back in 18 months.
 There was no apology for making me wait.
 No compensation for the two hours of my life they had removed.
-I left feeling time raped by the NHS.
+I left feeling a victim of time theft by the NHS.
 And my eyes still hurt.
 I had brought my sunglasses to make it easier on them, but as its the first cloudy day in ages I looked all suspicious wearing them around Holloway Road.
 So I took them off showing my massive pupils, which just made people think I was on party smarties instead.
 Sadly for me there was no high feeling of universal loving and more stingy eye pain and knowing that my whole morning had been wasted when I could have been sat at home shouting at Loose Women.

 I could say more about how shit my local hospital is, but this blog has gone on way too long.
 That and I’ve already written about it before, here: